qulle/angular-browser-storage-services/README.md

-# angular-browser-storage-services
+# Angular Browser Storage Services

+## About
 Services to work with LocalStorage and SessionStorage in the browser.